Riyansh08/models/README.md

 # models
-training language and vision models from scratch
+training language, vision and action models from scratch